New Atheism: Perspective

 Many contemporary atheists write from a scientific perspective.
 Unlike previous writers, many of whom thought that science was indifferent or even incapable of dealing with the "God" concept, Dawkins argues to the contrary, claiming the "God Hypothesis" is a valid scientific hypothesis, having effects in the physical universe, and like any other hypothesis can be tested and falsified.
 Victor Stenger proposed that the personal Abrahamic God is a scientific hypothesis that can be tested by standard methods of science.
 Both Dawkins and Stenger conclude that the hypothesis fails any such tests, and argue that naturalism is sufficient to explain everything we observe.
-They argue that nowhere is it necessary to introduce God or the supernatural to understand reality.
+They argue that it is unnecessary to introduce God or the supernatural to understand reality.

 Scientific testing of religion

 Non-believers (in religion and the supernatural) assert that many religious or supernatural claims (such as the virgin birth of Jesus and the afterlife) are scientific claims in nature.
-For instance, they argue, as do deists and Progressive Christians, that the issue of Jesus' supposed parentage is a question of scientific inquiry, rather than "values" or "morals".
-Rational thinkers believe science is capable of investigating at least some, if not all, supernatural claims.
+For instance, they argue, as do deists and Progressive Christians, that the issue of Jesus' supposed parentage is a question of scientific inquiry, rather than values or morals.
+Proponents believe science is capable of investigating at least some, if not all, supernatural claims.
 Institutions such as the Mayo Clinic and Duke University have conducted empirical studies to try to identify whether there is evidence for the healing power of intercessory prayer.
 According to Stenger, the experiments found no evidence that intercessory prayer worked.